Head of Product

-Jeremy Astesano is the Assistant Director in the Center for Evidence-Based Mentoring at the University of Massachusetts Boston and Lab Manager of the Rhodes Lab.
+Jeremy Astesano is the Assistant Director in the Center for Evidence-Based Mentoring at the University of Massachusetts Boston and Head of Product for MentorHub.
 Originally from Cambridge, MA, he graduated from Haverford College in 2019 with a B.A. in Psychology.
 At Haverford, he wrote his thesis on how hiring bias can manifest at the level of visual attention in relation to race and social status.
 After graduating, Jeremy began his position at the Rhodes Lab, working with Dr. Rhodes on a variety of research projects.
-Over the past year, he has taken on a leading role in the development of the MentorHub application, helping channel Dr. Rhodes’s insightful work into a new multi-sided platform that aims to change how we approach mentoring.
+Over the past 18 months, he has taken on a leading role in the development of the MentorHub application, helping channel Dr. Rhodes’s insightful work into a new multi-sided platform that aims to change how we approach mentoring.

 Postdoctoral Fellow, University of Massachusetts Boston